apache-hb/simcoe/README.md

 * prevent xinput from polling and failing every frame
 * windows isnt alerting to missing dlls for some reason

-* display splashscreen while loading
+* display splashscreen while loading without the help of msstore bootstrapper

 * move imgui onto its own thread
 * get imgui viewports working (will require talking between the imgui thread and main thread)